zaidanali028/aws-cdk-infrastructure-lab/README.md

 - This project is licensed under the MIT License - see the [MIT](LICENSE) file for details.
 ---
+## Acknowledgments

+- **AWS CDK** for enabling easy infrastructure provisioning through code.
+- **CDK Dia** for helping visualize AWS infrastructure with architecture diagrams.

+- The **open source community** for continuously creating and maintaining tools that make projects like this one possible.
+---
+## Support

+For support, please open an issue in the repository or contact the maintainer at zaidanali028@gmail.com.
+---
 **Happy Cloud Engineering! 🌩️☁️ 🚀!**